 Ranked as one of the best on-line banking options in the nation, EverBank (@Everbank) has high yield money market accounts as well as several other on-line banking options to meet your needs.
 They offer easy and convenient deposit options, don’t charge ATM fees to withdraw money from your account, and even offer to reimburse you for ATM fees charged by others (if you have a minimum balance of $5,000 in your account).

 ★★ Citi Bank

-In addition to offering some fairly comparable online banking options, Citi Bank (@Citi) also markets insurance products, credit cards and investment options.
-Their online services division is amongst the best available to consumers, currently helping about 15 million users.
-On the down side, they do require a minimum balance of $1,500 in basic savings or one direct deposit AND one bill payment each month to avoid the monthly maintenance fee.
+In addition to offering some comparable online banking options, Citi Bank (@Citi) also markets insurance products, credit cards, and investment options.
+Their online services division is among the best available to consumers, currently helping about 15 million users.
+On the downside, they do require a minimum balance of $1,500 in basic savings or one direct deposit AND one bill payment each month to avoid the monthly maintenance fee.

 ★ Wells Fargo

 Ironically enough, in February of this year Wells Fargo (@WellsFargo) was named the world’s most valuable bank brand for the second year in a row, yet its reputation for making its millions of customers screaming mad, continues to dominate the headlines.
 Thousands of customers every year file complaints against this bank for hidden charges and undisclosed fees, making many people feel like they have been ripped off or scammed.